 For seducing your nerdy crush: Scott Pilgrim vs. the World (2010)

 Geek love gets a witty hero in teen Scott Pilgrim (Michael Cera).
-The nerdy charmer must vanquish all seven of his dream-girl's villainous exes in order to gain the heart of Ramona Flowers (Mary Elizabeth Winstead) in writer-director Edgar Wright's award-winning action comedy.
+The nerdy charmer must vanquish all seven of his dream girl’s villainous exes in order to gain the heart of Ramona Flowers (Mary Elizabeth Winstead) in director Edgar Wright’s award-winning action comedy.

 For making believers out of romantic cynics: Hitch (2005)

-Suave New York matchmaker Will Smith (now 51) doubles down on love in this 2005 romantic comedy from director Andy Tennant (now 65) of Sweet Home Alabama fame.
-He woos Eva Mendes’ sexy tabloid reporter character while giving an assist to shy bachelor Kevin James (now 55), in his pursuit of Amber Valletta's nearly unreachable heiress.
+Suave New York matchmaker Will Smith, 53, doubles down on love in this 2005 romantic comedy from Andy Tennant, 66, of Sweet Home Alabama fame.
+He woos Eva Mendez’s sexy tabloid reporter while giving an assist to shy bachelor Kevin James, 56, in his pursuit of Amber Valletta’s nearly unreachable heiress.

 RELATED: Ready for some more Will Smith in your life right now?
-Who isn't?
-Check out our critics’ high-wattage ranking of the superstar's best films, cue up your own Will Smith marathon, and see if our number 1 pick lines up with yours, here: The Best Will Smith Movies (So Far), Ranked
+(Who isn’t?)
+Check out our critics’ high-wattage ranking of the superstar’s best films, cue up your own Will Smith marathon, and see if our number one lines up with yours, here: The Best Will Smith Movies (So Far), Ranked

 For dreamers: Lost in Translation (2003)

-Sofia Coppola (now 49) directed this sophisticated, bittersweet romance that coupled recently married Scarlett Johansson and fading movie star Bill Murray (now 69).
-The strangers meet chicly in a Tokyo luxury hotel and then drift toward, and away from, a meaningful intimate relationship.
-Coppola won an Oscar for best original screenplay.
+Sofia Coppola, 50, directs this sophisticated, bittersweet romance coupling recently married Scarlett Johansson and fading movie star Bill Murray, 71.
+The strangers meet in a Tokyo luxury hotel and then drift toward, and away from, a meaningful intimate relationship.
+Coppola won an Oscar for Best Original Screenplay.

 For feeling good about your quarantine date-night options: Date Night (2010)

-If your date night seems to be too much work, check out Steve Carell (now 57) and Tina Fey (now 50) as a married suburban couple who plan a big adult evening away from the kids — and end up having a much wilder night in Manhattan than they ever expected.
+If your date night seems to be too much work, check out Steve Carell, 59, and Tina Fey, 51, as a married suburban couple who plan a big adult evening away from the kids, then have a wilder night in Manhattan than they ever expected.